Explore Military Tools for ArcGIS

 Add military symbols to the map

-To add symbols representing regiments, you'll first download data that contains layers of the battlefield's geography.
-Then, you'll add the data to your project.
+To add symbols representing regiments, you will first download data that contains layers of the battlefield's geography.
+Then, you will add the data to your project.

 - Download the MeuseArgonneData compressed folder and extract it to your Meuse-Argonne folder.